Communist Party of Turkey (modern): After the 12 September Coup & Gelenek era

-After the coup, the group aimed to consolidate its cadres and its theoretical base.
-However, in 1982 a division has occurred within the group between Yalçın Küçük supporters and Metin Çulhaoğlu followers.
-Yalçın Küçük and his group published Toplumsal Kurtuluş while Metin Çulhaoğlu and his group published Gelenek magazine after his release from jail in 1986.
-TKP stems from Gelenek magazine organisation.
+After the coup of 12 September 1980, the activities of the group almost completely stopped like nearly all other parties and political groups.
+Following this, the group aimed to consolidate its cadres and its theoretical base.
+The communist cadres who gathered around the Sosyalist İktidar magazine took the form of an organization in 1982.
+That year, a division occurred within the group between Yalçın Küçük supporters and Metin Çulhaoğlu followers.
+Yalçın Küçük and his group published Toplumsal Kurtuluş ("Social Liberation") while Metin Çulhaoğlu and his group published the Gelenek ("Tradition") magazine after his release from jail in 1986, with the claim of continuing the Marxist-Leninist tradition.
+This structure came to be known as the Gelenek movement, and TKP stems from this organisation.
 Gelenek defined the left in three categories as; orthodox, Revolutionary Democratic and new.
-From this perspective it defended the orthodox left view and criticized the ongoing Mikhail Gorbachev's Glasnost and Perestroika processes in the Soviet Union.
+From this perspective it defended the orthodox left view and criticized Mikhail Gorbachev's ongoing Glasnost and Perestroika processes in the Soviet Union.

-In this period the Gelenek group announced that in the upcoming 1987 General Elections it will not support any intra-system political party.
+In this period, the Gelenek group announced that in the upcoming 1987 General Elections it would not support any intra-system political party.
 It had worked with other left wing groups to campaign for independent members for parliament.
-During this era Gelenek group entered into negotiations for building a left wing party where all groups may be brought together but this process had failed.
-After the collapse of these talks, Gelenek group had formed Socialist Turkey Party (Sosyalist Türkiye Partisi) STP on 6 November 1992 in Ankara.
-The Political Bureau of the party were made up of seven people: Ali Önder Öndeş (President), Kemal Okuyan (Vice-President), Metin Çulhaoğlu, Süleyman Baba, Uğur Özdemir, Işıtan Gündüz, Aydemir Güler.
+During this era, the Gelenek group entered into negotiations for building a left-wing party where all groups may be brought together but this process failed.
+After the collapse of these talks, the Gelenek group formed the Socialist Turkey Party (Sosyalist Türkiye Partisi) STP on 6 November 1992 in Ankara.
+The Political Bureau of the party was made up of seven people: Ali Önder Öndeş (President), Kemal Okuyan (Vice-President), Metin Çulhaoğlu, Süleyman Baba, Uğur Özdemir, Işıtan Gündüz, Aydemir Güler.
 However, due to some parts in the party programme Socialist Turkey Party was closed on 30 November 1993 by the order of Constitutional Court.
+Gelenek continued to be published as a monthly theoretical publication.